cantone/signal-to-action/core/recipe.md

 ### Frontmatter (required at top of executive summaries)

-Note: `created` must reflect the source artifact’s date (recording/publication), not the date you ran this procedure.
+Note: `created` must reflect the source artifact's date (recording/publication), not the date you ran this procedure.

 ```